GSA/openacr/opat/uswds/CONTRIBUTING.md

 High code coverage numbers are generally good, and we would prefer that our coverage increases over time.
 We will not categorically reject contributions that reduce code coverage, but we may ask contributors to refactor their code, add new unit tests, or modify existing tests to avoid significant reductions in coverage.

 ## Browser support
-See [browser support](https://designsystem.digital.gov/getting-started/developers/#browser-support) in the "Getting started: Developers" guidelines.
+See [browser support](https://designsystem.digital.gov/getting-started/developers/#browser-support) in the “Getting started: Developers” guidelines.

 ## Our use of branches